Climbing!: Critical reception and legacy

 Matthew Greenwald, in a review for AllMusic, gave the album four and a half out of five stars.
 In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau wrote:

 We all know they're the original Cremora—what this makes clearer is that they're Jack Bruce's third of the jar.
 On "For Yasgur's Farm" Felix Pappalardi emulates JB's self-dramatizing vocal propriety as well as his bass lines, but when Leslie West runs an acoustic guitar solo from raga to flamenco without ever touching the blues you know he's not doing an Eric Clapton tribute.
 Can't fit the humongous "Mississippi Queen" into this theory, but I can tell you who wrote "Theme for an Imaginary Western": Jack Bruce and Pete Brown.

-The album's opening track, "Mississippi Queen," has been covered by artists such as Ozzy Osbourne, Bachman-Turner Overdrive and Ted Nugent.
+The album's opening track, "Mississippi Queen," has been covered by artists such as Ozzy Osbourne, Bachman-Turner Overdrive, Ted Nugent and W.A.S.P.